-Previously on When the Wind Turned:
+Previously on When the Wind Turned, CHAPTER THREE:

 Francine (Frankie) Rosenfeld walked through the wreckage of her Uptown home on August 30, remembering the days before the levees failed — the unease, the heat, the way her children sensed danger before adults dared to name it.